hclcnx/customizer/docs/IBMConnectionsCustomizer.md

 }
 ```

+Listing 6 is an example of what's known as a whitelist, i.e. the application is applied
+only for those users explicitly called out in the `user-name array`.
+To do the opposite,
+i.e. apply the customizations for everyone _except_ a list of specific users (a blacklist)
+you can use the `exclude` property instead as shown in Listing 7.

 To avoid possible ambiguity you can apply a precise filter by using the
 `user-id` match property instead.
 Note that the term “user id” is
 sometimes referred to as “subscriber id” in the IBM Connection UI and